libcrosswind/libcrosswind/platform/Readme.md

-These are UNIX-like directory for your libraries.
+Place your platform-specific tools here.